-Among the top sales challenges for 2020 is disconnect between sales managers and sales professionals, relationship management, and quota attainment.
+Among the top sales challenges for 2020 is the disconnect between sales managers and sales professionals, relationship management, and quota attainment.
 (Richardson Sales Performance annual research, 2020)

-Whether selling products or services, directly to customers or other companies, the goal for any given business will always be improving sales.
+Whether selling products or services, directly to customers or other companies, the goal for any given business will always be to improve sales.
 Using Sales Force Automation software is a great way to strengthen the pillars of any business and here are some of the benefits it can bring to your organization.

 What is Sales Force Automation (SFA)?

 Sales Force Automation refers to software apps for sales management.
 It supports automated workflows that generate a streamlined sales process to manage team performance, sales forecasts, and business leads.

 Sales Force Automation is also referred to as Sales Force Management.

 It is used by sales teams, and it consists of a collection of features designed to support all sales activities such as opportunity and contact management, diary sharing, task management, and email integration.

 Usually, SFA is part of Customer Relationship Management or CRM system that automatically records all the stages in a sales process.
 Together they are used to track all communication with a customer while the purpose of the contact along with any needed follow-up are also being recorded.